FabioNandes/FabioNandes/README.md

 - 📍 From SC living in Blumenau
-- 🌱 I’m currently learning JavaScript and Python
+- 🌱 I’m currently learning Java

 - 📫 How to reach me: